How to configure Neo4j Fabric.

 Name assigned to the Fabric graph.
 The name can be used in Fabric queries.

-When configuring access to a remote DBMS, please make sure that the remote is configured to advertise its address correcly.
+When configuring access to a remote DBMS, make sure that the remote is configured to advertise its address correctly, using either

 Fabric uses the Neo4j Java driver to connect to and access the data stored in Neo4j databases associated to Fabric graphs.
 This section presents the most important parameters available to configure the driver.